PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 - You must communicate with others to find important problems.

 **You must become good at communicating.**
-- You must be good at writing, conference-style talks, and casual talks.
+- The best way to communicate a problem is often completely different than the way you found that problem.
 - You must be really clear and straightforward in communicating problems, attacks, and solutions.
-- The way you communicate a problem is often completely different than the way you found a problem.
+- You must be good at doing this in writing, conference-style talks, and casual talks.
-- To learn this always listen for two things 1) the content and 2) the style.
+- To learn this always listen for two things: 1) the content and 2) the style.
 - Style is hard to define.
 It's answers to questions like: what was effective?
 Why was it effective?
 What can you adapt?
 - When you find someone who is very effective, you must try to figure out why and adapt it to you.
 - You must learn and adapt your own style, you can't copy one fully.